 The PD, LGD and EAD inputs used to estimate Stage 1 and Stage 2 credit loss allowances are modelled based on the changes in macroeconomic variables that are most closely correlated with credit losses in the Bank's portfolio.
 Each macroeconomic scenario used in the Bank's expected credit loss calculation includes a projection of all relevant macroeconomic variables used in the Bank's models for the lifetime of the asset.
 Macroeconomic variables used in the Bank's models include, but are not limited to, unemployment rates, collateral normalization rates and interest rates.
 The impact of these economic variables has been determined by performing statistical analysis to understand that a correlation exists between certain variables, mainly default rates.
 The PD is impacted by changes in unemployment rate data gathered from an external rating agency.
 Collateral normalisation rate changes impact the LGD and interest rates estimations will impact future year balances in the calculation of ECL.
 The economic variables used in the Bank's model are regularly updated.
-The impact of any reasonably possible fluctuations in these variables is considered by management to be immaterial.

 The Bank's estimation of expected credit losses in Stage 1 and Stage 2 is a discounted probability-weighted estimate that considers a minimum of three future macroeconomic scenarios.
 The base case scenario is based on 30 year macroeconomic forecasts published by a major rating agency.
 Stronger and weaker near-term scenarios vary relative to the base case scenario based on reasonably possible alternative macroeconomic conditions.
 Scenario selection, including the consideration of additional downside scenarios, occurs at least on a quarterly basis and more frequently if conditions warrant.
-Scenarios are weighted at 60% for the base line, 25% for stronger near term recovery and 15% for slower near term rebound.
+Scenarios are weighted at 60% for the base line (2019 - 60%), 20% for stronger near term recovery (2019 - 25%) and 20% for slower near term rebound (2019 - 15%).